MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-fips-compliance.md

 ## FIPS 140-2 Compliance

 The Microsoft Information Protection SDK uses OpenSSL to implement all cryptographic operations.
-OpenSSL is not FIPS compliant without more configuration by the developer.
+OpenSSL isn't FIPS compliant without more configuration by the developer.
 To develop a FIPS 140-2 compliant application, OpenSSL in the MIP SDK must be configured to load the FIPS module to perform cryptographic operations instead of the default OpenSSL ciphers.

 ## Install and configure the FIPS Module